 Medhanie was arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
 Eritrean authorities have never accounted for the whereabouts, health, or legal status of Medhanie and the others.
 CPJ confirmed in 2007 that one of the journalists, Fesshaye “Joshua” Yohannes, died in secret detention.
 CPJ has been unable to confirm reports that others, including Medhanie, perished in custody.
-CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.
+CPJ continues to list the journalists on the prison census to hold the government accountable for their fates.

-Medhanie’s paper was one of several that reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
+Medhanie’s paper reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
 A dozen top reformist officials, whose pro-democracy statements had been relayed by the independent newspapers, were also arrested.

-In a 2015 article published by The Guardian, Abraham Zere, then the executive director of the free speech advocacy group PEN Eritrea in Exile, wrote that Medhanie was a lawyer by profession who also worked for the ministry of justice.
+In a 2015 article published by The Guardian, Abraham Zere, then the executive director of the free speech advocacy group PEN Eritrea, wrote that Medhanie was a lawyer by profession who also worked for the Ministry of Justice.
 Medhanie wrote critical articles “calling for the rule of law to be firmly established in the country post-independence,” according to Abraham.
-Following the banning of the private press on September 18, 2001, Medhanie was one of a group of journalists that addressed a letter to the Ministry of Information asking for clarification, according to a 2009 blog post by Aaron Behrane, former editor of Setit newspaper who now lives in exile, published by CPJ.
+Following the banning of the private press on September 18, 2001, Medhanie was one of a group of journalists that addressed a letter to the Ministry of Information asking for clarification, according to a 2009 blog post published by CPJ and written by Aaron Behrane, former editor of Setit newspaper who died in exile in May 2021.